- Master of Arts in History

 2.A.
 Fields of study

 Students select two fields of study to be examined on in their comprehensive exam.
-The process of selecting fields of study is overseen by the supervisor and members of faculty with expertise within the field.
+The process of selecting fields of study is overseen by the supervisor and the GPD.

 - Ancient history